 Take your first steps with containerd and run your docker images as usual

 In December 2020, the Kubernetes project has deprecated docker.
-Through this lecture, we are going to have a first look at the docker
+Through this lecture, we are going to have a first look at the dockerhistory to understand the reasons for this deprecation.
+This will bring us next to discover containerdand figure out its advantages.

-.
+We will practice containerd by installing it on a Raspberry Pi.
+This target platform is a good scenario to dig into the different components needed to use containerd.
 There are no available binaries so we will build them from the sources.
-Once installed, we will see how to interact with it using ctr
+Once installed, we will see how to interact with it using ctrcommand and what there is possible to do.

 The Docker Software History

 Docker software was created in 2013 and contributed to making containerization famous and accessible.
-However, people are often confusing docker
+However, people are often confusing docker and containerization.

-Docker β containers
+Docker β‰ containers

 The containerization in Linux was possible with these two Linux kernel features:

-- Linux kernel namespace defines the boundaries of a process awareness of what else is running around it.
+• Linux kernel namespace defines the boundaries of a process awareness of what else is running around it.

-- Control groups (cgroups) are a kernel feature that manages and isolates the resources (CPU, memory) affected by a process.
+• Control groups (cgroups) are a kernel feature that manages and isolates the resources (CPU, memory) affected by a process.

 Linux Containers (LXC) was released in 2008 and relies on both previous kernel features.
 It provides an API to easily create and manage container application systems.

-prowess was to create a standard software unit where the user can define images and launch them easily in containers.
+In its beginning, dockerwas using the LXC stack to isolate application resources.
+The dockerprowess was to create a standard software unit where the user can define images and launch them easily in containers.

 Software architecture evolution

-started to implement libcontainers to launch containers without LXC.
+Based on LXC, dockerwas really dependent on its development.
+To remediate that, dockerstarted to implement libcontainers to launch containers without LXC.

-In parallel at that time, there were many criticisms made against the monolithic architecture of docker
+In parallel at that time, there were many criticisms made against the monolithic architecture of dockercontaining the CLI and the daemon.
+Having taken into account these feedbacks docker started cutting out the daemon and the CLI in docker.

 In 2015 the Open Container Initiative (OCI) was founded to create an application container standard.
 Docker company has been a major key player in its definition.
 Two standards emerged from this initiative which constitutes the OCI model :

-to the OCI.
+Docker company donated libcontainersto the OCI.
 It is now a part of the runc project which is the OCI runtime.
-Nowadays, docker
+Nowadays, dockeris no longer the monolithic block it once was.
+It uses containerdand runcto manage the run of the containers :

 Containerd

-and was included from the 1.11 release :
+containerdwas born out of dockerand was included from the 1.11 release :

 It is a runtime implementing the Container Runtime Interface (CRI) and presents interesting assets for hosted systems :

-βcontainerd is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
-It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc.β From https://github.com/containerd/containerd
+β€œcontainerd is an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
+It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc.” From https://github.com/containerd/containerd

 Docker and Kubernetes

-itself calls containerd to manage the containers :
+Before the 1.20 release, kuberneteswas using dockerto communicate with the containers. dockeritself calls containerd to manage the containers :

-in this release.
+From v1.20 kubernetesdeprecates dockerin favor of runtimes using the Container Runtime Interface (CRI) such as containerdand cri-o.
+You will receive warnings if you still use dockerin this release.
 The change will be effective in the v1.22 release.
 The previous diagram looks like that now:

-needs only a container runtime to manage containers.
+In spite of this kuberneteschange, you can continue to use Docker in your CI/CD or for development purposes. dockerbrings a lot of user-experience features to make the interaction easier.
+Nevertheless, a container orchestrator like kubernetesneeds only a container runtime to manage containers.
 Dealing with an extra layer can bring more complexity that does not create more value.

 Containerd on a Raspberry Pi